westial/Django-Profiling-Environment/README.md

 ### profilerclient

-This python module launches that does the benchmark over djangoshop and records the results into a csv file.

 This tool makes a batch of concurrent requests to the djangoshop component simulating the "purchase" click with an special option "profiling" enabled.
 With this enabled option, the djangoshop component will returns a JSON formatted